 Welcome to the A2CPS Participants’ page.
 This groundbreaking study would not be possible without your important contribution.
 Here you’ll find more information about the study timeline and what to expect at your clinical visits, as well as contact information and parking instructions for each clinical site.
-There’s also a message from Errol Patterson, our Patient Representative, along with his personal advice for those undergoing knee replacement surgery.
-Check out these outside pain resources we’ve put together, and soon you can catch up on all things A2CPS at our news page.
-Finally, don’t miss the message of thanks from the National Institutes of Health (NIH), which funds this landmark study.
-For more general information about the study, please visit our A2CPS About section.
+Check out the messages from our Patient Representatives, Errol Patterson and Dawn Bowles, and from the National Institutes of Health (NIH), which funds this landmark study.
+For more general information about the study, please visit our A2CPS About section, and watch our News page for all the latest including our scientific Publications.

 What to expect at each step of the study